 The site allows registered users to post free advertisements in its “Services” section (below the “For Sale” section on the main page in each city).

 To get started, sign up for an account.
 Once you’re logged in and ready to post, try out a few of the following tips:

 - Advertise locally – Craigslist is meant to offer local classified ads, so prospective clients will expect that you’re a local vendor.
 Post ads in cities you can drive to if they want to meet face-to-face (select the city from the “post new ad in: [city]” box at the top right corner of the “my account” page).
 For me, this means Austin, Dallas, San Antonio or Houston.

 - Choose the right category – As a freelance writer, I post in the section for Write/Edit/Translate.
-Choose from Computer, Creative, Event, Amazon Listing Optimization, Financial, or a variety of other sections that fit your business type.
+Choose from Computer, Creative, Event, Natural Sleeping Pills, Financial, or a variety of other sections that fit your business type.

 - Promote a specific project type – I get better results with ads that target a few project types (such as web copywriting, press releases, or brochures) than those that promote a broad range of services or general marketing or communications consulting.
 Users may search the services section for specific keywords related to their project, so whether you’re offering logo design, newsletter layout, or wedding photography, mention the project type in the title and the body of the ad.

 - Post every 2 days – Craigslist limits postings to no more often than every 48 hours.
 This means you can post M/W/F or S/T/Th.
 I use nearly the same ad copy each time, so it takes only a few minutes to do.Don’t get discouraged if you don’t get replies at first.
 I have quiet weeks and others where I get 2 or 3 calls in one day.
 The trick is to keep posting anyway so that your ad is there whenever prospective customers decide they need you.